Learn how to use rust inhibitor to prevent flash rust.

 The water in the Dustless process can promote rust, but we can easily prevent this by using the Dustless Blasting Rust Inhibitor.

-Not only does proper use of the Rust Inhibitor prevent oxidation, but it also leaves a perfect paint or primer ready surface.
-Rust Inhibitor does what it does not by coating the metal with a rust proof barrier, but by completely removing chlorides from the metal.
-As long as you don't recontaminate the metal you'll be rust free for up to 72 hours.
+Not only does proper use of Rust Inhibitor prevent oxidation, but it also leaves a perfect paint or primer ready surface.
+It does not coat the metal, rather, it completely removes chlorides from the surface.
+As long as you don't recontaminate the metal, you'll be rust free for up to 72 hours.

 Refer to the chart below to find out how much rust inhibitor you should use.